 Mental Health and Family Support Services

 Mental Health Services

-The mental health services of the program seek to support the success of both the family and the site by increasing the capabilities of children, parents and staff to adapt to and manage stress.
-Services are directed at prevention, early identification intervention.
-Mental early Health services are provided by qualified Mental Health professionals collaboration with parents, caregivers, teaching staff, and outside service providers.
-Mental Health Professionals visit sites regularly to provide crisis intervention, consult with staff, children, and to work with identified children additional needing support and services.
+The mental health services of the program seek to support the success of both the family and the center by increasing the capabilities of children, parents and staff to adapt to and manage stress.
+Services are directed at prevention, early identification and early intervention.
+Mental Health services are provided by qualified Mental Health professionals in collaboration with parents, caregivers, teaching staff, and outside service providers.
+Mental Health Professionals visit centers regularly to provide crisis intervention, consult with staff, children, and to work with identified children needina additional support and services.

-At the sites, workshops on mental wellness and mental health issues are offered to parents.
-Topics include positive discipline techniques, stressmanagement, domestic violence, depression, separation, anxiety, and other relevant topics.
+At the centers, workshops on mental wellness and mental health issues are offered to parents.
+Topics include positive discipline techniques, stress-management, domestic violence, depression, separation, anxiety, and other relevant topics.

 Family Support Services

-At some point, all families need support!

-Families may need assistance when

-they are experiencing stress, health

-issues, unemployment, or difficulty

-paying bills.
-In situations like these, NHA

-staff are able to provides services and

-resources.
-Please speak with the Early

-Head Start/ Head Start staff for

-resources and referrals!
+At some point, all families need support.
+Families may need assistance when they are experiencing stress, health issues, unemployment, or difficulty paying bills.
+In situations like these, NHA staff are able to provide supportive services and resources.
+Please speak with your teacher, home visitor, site supervisor or Family Support Services staff for resources and referrals!

 For free community resources, families can contact www.211sandiego.org or dial 2-1-1.
-211 is available 24 hours a day, 7 days a week and provides assistance for food, employment, health, housing and transportation assistance as well as over-the-phone help in completing Medi-Cal, CalFresh and Prescription Assistance applications.
+211 is available 24 hours a day, 7 days a week and provides assistance for food, employment, health, housing and transportation assistance, as well as over-the-phone help in completing Medi-Cal, CalFresh and Prescription Assistance applications.